emgaurv/syndsmartqueuemanager/README.md

 APK File is Available in the Source Code with a Dedicated Folder, Copy it in your Phone to install.

+- Use any random Account Number To Continue while Logging in

 ***There is few more source to install APK***